Teekeks/pyTwitchAPI/README.md

 ### User Authentication

 To get a user auth token, the user has to explicitly click "Authorize" on the twitch website.
-You can use various online services to generate a token or use my build in authenticator.
+You can use various online services to generate a token or use my build in Authenticator.
-For my authenticator you have to add the following URL as a "OAuth Redirect URL": ```http://localhost:17563``` You can set that [here in your twitch dev dashboard](https://dev.twitch.tv/console).
+For my Authenticator you have to add the following URL as a "OAuth Redirect URL": ```http://localhost:17563``` You can set that [here in your twitch dev dashboard](https://dev.twitch.tv/console).